Browse New and Used Backhoe Loaders

 Backhoes for Construction, Excavation, and Transportation Projects

 Deciding on a backhoe loader largely depends on the size of the task at-hand.
-While backhoes can easily perform smaller jobs, it is sometimes more cost-efficient to use smaller equipment such as mini-excavators and skidders.
-At the same time, as powerful as they are, backhoes are still fairly small and should only be used for medium-sized jobs.
+While backhoes can easily perform smaller jobs, it is sometimes more cost-efficient to use smaller equipment such as mini-excavators and skid steers.
+At the same time, as powerful and versatile as they are, backhoes can be used for anything from small to large-scale jobs.

 Backhoe loaders especially excel at digging ditches.
 In many instances, a ditch that’s 5 feet deep and 10 feet long can be achieved in less than 15 minutes.
 As for the loader, you usually have two choices: